Before we jump in, let’s get something straight.

 After your round up post is published, don’t stop your relationship building there!

-Now that you have some traffic coming in, it’s time for the next part of our 5 step plan: getting to know your audience.
+Now you have traffic coming in, it’s time for the next part of our 5 step plan: getting to know your audience.
 This step is essential to creating an irresistible lead magnet and making an initial offering that your readers want.

 The better you know your audience, the more you can tailor your content and offerings to them.

-If you can survey your audience members or get them on the phone, that is the best way to learn about them.
+If you can survey your audience members or get them on the phone – that is the best way to learn about them.

 Or you can use the trick of asking them, in the very first email you send them when they subscribe to your list, what they are struggling with the most in your niche.

 However, if you don’t have the audience to talk to directly, the strategies of reading 3-star reviews on Amazon or reading blog comments on other blogs work.

 Once you know what your audience struggles with the most, it shouldn’t be too hard to create a lead magnet for which they will eagerly give you their email address.